-- Background: Evolution and past strategy - Operations: Key facts including exposure to certain business segments, product slate, geographical location etc. - 1.1 Background: PACRA reviews the background of the financial institution to understand its evolution from where it started to where it currently stands.
-We analyze how and through what means the institution has achieved the desired expansion.
-PACRA looks at the progress of the institution from its historical past.
-The progress of the institution helps PACRA in determining the ability of the institution to successfully realize its strategy.
-The significant factor here for PACRA is to assess whether the institution has achieved the desired expansion through organic growth or acquisitions.
+- 1.1 Background: PACRA reviews the background of the Financial Institution to understand its evolution from where it started to where it currently stands.
+We analyze how and through what means the Financial Institution has achieved the desired expansion.
+PACRA looks at the progress of the Financial Institution from its historical past.
+The progress of the Financial Institution helps PACRA in determining the ability of the Financial Institution to successfully realize its strategy.
+The significant factor here for PACRA is to assess whether the Financial Institution has achieved the desired expansion through organic growth or acquisitions.
 Meanwhile, the source of funding for desired growth is also critical. - 1.2 Operations: The assessment of operations of a financial institution depends on the exposure of business segments and the stage the business is in.
-Here PACRA reviews the diversity, geographic spread of operations, product offering, asset mix, borrower profile, size of the franchise/portfolio and track record of operations.
+Here PACRA reviews the diversity, geographic spread of operations, risk management framework, product offering, asset mix, borrower profile, size of the franchise/portfolio and track record of operations.
 Size may be an important factor if it confers major advantages in terms of operating efficiency and competitive position.